NEONScience/NEON-Data-Skills/tutorials/R/biodiversity/small-mammals/MAM_Tutorial_RMD.md

 ## 1. Setup

 In this first section we will get our R session set up so that we are prepared to work with and analyze the data.
-This involves loading the necessary R packages, downloading the data, setting a working directory if manual data upload is needed, and a review of the NEON data citation policies.
+This involves loading the necessary R packages, loading our API token, downloading the data, and reviewing the NEON data citation policies.

+As of June 2026, NEON requires an API token for data downloads, to reduce bot scraping and improve user support.
+Tokens can be generated in NEON data portal user accounts - log in to your account or create one, and go to the API Tokens section.
+For best practices in storing and using tokens, follow the instructions <a href="https://www.neonscience.org/resources/learning-hub/tutorials/api-token-setup" target="_blank">here</a>.

 ### Load R Packages:

-Once the packages have been installed they need to be loaded to the session.
+Once the packages have been installed they need to be loaded to the session, and your token read in.
 This needs to be done every time you run code.

     library(dplyr)